xcalibure2/WannaBeTrusted/README.md

 This code enables four privileges.
 However, users are free to customize this code for enabling other privileges by modifying the corresponding lines of the code.
 The list of privileges is accessible through [Microsoft Documentation](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/security/threat-protection/security-policy-settings/user-rights-assignment).

-### Justification for Additional Privileges
+## Justification for Additional Privileges

-- ###_SeTakeOwnershipPrivilege_: This privilege allows the user to take ownership of objects (files, folders, registry keys) on the system.
+- _SeTakeOwnershipPrivilege_: This privilege allows the user to take ownership of objects (files, folders, registry keys) on the system.
 Once ownership is taken, the user can modify the DACL to grant themselves full control.
 This is particularly useful for altering or deleting critical system files and settings to achieve privilege escalation or maintain persistence;

-- ###_SeLoadDriverPrivilege_: With this privilege, the user can load and unload device drivers using functions such as _NtLoadDriver_ and _NtUnloadDriver_.
+- _SeLoadDriverPrivilege_: With this privilege, the user can load and unload device drivers using functions such as _NtLoadDriver_ and _NtUnloadDriver_.
 Malicious drivers operating at the kernel level can intercept and manipulate kernel-mode operations, allowing advanced persistence techniques and evasion of security controls;

--###_SeBackupPrivilege_: This privilege allows the user to bypass file and directory permissions using backup APIs such as _BackupRead_ and _BackupWrite_.
+- _SeBackupPrivilege_: This privilege allows the user to bypass file and directory permissions using backup APIs such as _BackupRead_ and _BackupWrite_.
 By accessing these APIs, a user can read and write files without adhering to the standard security checks, enabling the extraction of sensitive information such as password hashes from the SAM database or critical configuration files;

-- ###_SeRestorePrivilege_: Similar to the backup privilege, this privilege allows the user to bypass file and directory permissions to restore system files.
+- _SeRestorePrivilege_: Similar to the backup privilege, this privilege allows the user to bypass file and directory permissions to restore system files.
 By using APIs like _RestoreFile_ and manipulating the VSS, a user can replace protected system files with malicious versions or restore previously backed-up files to maintain persistence;

 By enabling these privileges, testers can simulate advanced attack techniques.

-# Capabilities and Impact
+## Capabilities and Impact

 - Impersonating SYSTEM and TrustedInstaller accounts grants an attacker unparalleled control over a Windows system.
 With SYSTEM privileges, the attacker can install and manipulate **kernel-mode drivers** (_SeLoadDriverPrivilege_), allowing the deployment of rootkits.
 A rootkit can operate with kernel-level access, providing an undetectable backdoor by intercepting and modifying system calls to conceal malicious activities from most security tools;